U.S. shifts military closer to Russian border amid growing tensions

 Moving from Germany to the front

-Polish news outlet Radio ZET published an image of a convoy of U.S. combat vehicles making its way from a military base in Germany to warehouses in Podwidz and reported that the transfer of vehicles will continue through September 2024.
+Polish news outlet Radio ZET published an image of a convoy of U.S. combat vehicles making its way from a military base in Germany to warehouses in Podwidz and reported that the transfer of vehicles was set to continue throughout September 2024.

 The U.S. is transferring vehicles

-The U.S. Army is transferring vehicles from its military base in Mannheim to Podwiz, where there is a NATO-funded Army Prepositioned Stocks storage facility adjacent to an airport in the area that can be used for rapid deployments by air.
+The U.S. Army was transferring tanks and other vehicles from its military base in Mannheim to Podwiz, where there is a NATO-funded Army Prepositioned Stocks storage facility adjacent to an airport in the area that can be used for rapid deployments by air.

 What’s being moved to Podwiz?